 Which market is best for trading?

-Because of inflation and earnings growth, a diversified basket of stocks, like for example owning the S&P 500, has proven to beat inflation in the long run.
+Because of inflation and earnings growth, a diversified basket of stocks, like, for example, owning the S&P 500, has proven to beat inflation in the long run.
 Just by owning stocks overnight, you manage a 0.04% return from the close until the next day’s open.
 We would say that the best place to start is by trading stocks.
 Stock trading has a long history and you can use the mentioned tailwind.
 Our experience indicates that the top and most successful traders operate in the stock market.

 This is an edge, let’s call it tailwind, that you basically only get in the stock market.
 Very few other asset classes offer the same tailwind, perhaps gold being an exception.